jessykate/streamLDA/readme.txt

 ------------------------------------------------------------------------

-This Python code implements the online Variational Bayes (VB) algorithm presented in the paper "Online Learning for Latent Dirichlet Allocation" by Matthew D. Hoffman, David M. Blei, and Francis Bach, to be presented at NIPS 2010.
+This Python code is based on the implementation of the online Variational Bayes (VB) algorithm presented in the paper "Online Learning for Latent Dirichlet Allocation" by Matthew D. Hoffman, David M. Blei, and Francis Bach, to be presented at NIPS 2010.
+It has been extended to support arbitrary streams of documents without constraining the vocabulary or requiring knowledge of the total number of predicted documents.

 The algorithm uses stochastic optimization to maximize the variational objective function for the Latent Dirichlet Allocation (LDA) topic model.